Philadelphia Dental Malpractice Attorney

-Dental Injuries Attorney Helping Residents in Philadelphia, Pennsylvania & New Jersey
+Helping Residents Suffering From Dental Injuries in Pennsylvania & New Jersey

-If anesthesia is administered incorrectly during dental surgery, patients can even die in the dentist’s chair.
+Patients can even die in the dentist’s chair if anesthesia is administered incorrectly during dental surgery.
 Similar to medical malpractice suits, dental malpractice claims can also arise from diagnostic errors.
-When your dentist fails to recognize oral cancer, gum disease, or other conditions, you may have a suit.
+You may have a suit when your dentist fails to recognize oral cancer, gum disease, or other conditions.